Greenhouse gas emissions by Russia

 Greenhouse gas emissions by Russia are mostly from fossil gas, oil and coal.
 Russia emits 2 or 3 billion tonnes CO2eq of greenhouse gases each year; about 4% of world emissions.
 Annual carbon dioxide emissions alone are about 12 tons per person, more than double the world average.
 Cutting greenhouse gas emissions, and therefore air pollution in Russia, would have health benefits greater than the cost.
-The country is the world's biggest methane emitter, and 4 billion dollars worth of methane was estimated to leak in 2019/20.
+The country is the world's biggest methane emitter, and 4 billion dollars' worth of methane was estimated to leak in 2019/20.

 Russia's greenhouse gas emissions decreased by 30% between 1990 and 2018, excluding emissions from land use, land-use change and forestry (LULUCF).
-Russia's goal is to reach net zero by 2060, but its energy strategy to 2035 is mostly about burning more fossil fuels.
+Russia's goal is to reach net zero by 2060, but its energy strategy to 2035 is mostly about burning more fossil fuels, and coal is subsidised.
+Reporting military emissions is voluntary and, as of 2024, no data is available since before the 2022 invasion of Ukraine.